mongodb/docs/source/includes/api/automation-configuration/auth.rst

        key-value pairs where the key is the name of the database and the value is an array of string values that list the roles be assigned from that database.

+   * - ``auth.usersWanted[n].authenticationRestrictions``
+     - array of documents
+     - *Optional*.
+The authentication restrictions that the server enforces on the user.

+       .. only:: onprem

+           *New in version 3.6.1.*

+       .. include:: /includes/warning-inheriting-incompatible-auths.rst

+   * - ``auth.usersWanted[n].
+       authenticationRestrictions[k].clientSource``
+     - array of IP addresses and/or CIDR ranges
+     - If present, when authenticating a user, the server verifies that client's IP address is either in the given list or belongs to a :abbr:`CIDR (Classless Inter-Domain Routing)` range in the list.
+       If the client's IP address is not present, the server does not authenticate the user.

+   * - ``auth.usersWanted[n].
+       authenticationRestrictions[k].serverAddress``
+     - array of IP addresses and/or CIDR ranges
+     - A comma-separated array of IP addresses to which the client can connect.
+If present, the server will verify that the client's connection was accepted from an IP address in the given array.
+If the connection was accepted from an unrecognized IP address, the server does not authenticate the user.